-"All happy families are alike; each unhappy family is unhappy in its own way" - Leo Tolstoy "We are what we repeatedly do.
+"We are what we repeatedly do.
 Excellence, therefore, is not an act but a habit." - Will Durant

-Our habits hold great influence over how we think, act and feel - which just about covers everything we do.
-We get into habits of thinking, doing and feeling.
-And because it's the brain's shortcut to behaving and feeling certain ways, it becomes automatic behavior.
-Our goals for our family are not enough, have we established habits so that our family will thrive now and going forward?
+Our habits hold great influence over how we think, act, and feel - which just about covers everything we do.
+Habits are the brain's shortcut to behaving and feeling certain ways; it becomes automatic behavior.
+Have we established habits so that our family will thrive now and going forward?
 Routine and ritual should have the same benefits in our daily life as they do at Mass.
 If we want our family's bonds and faith to be resilient, then they need to be built on a solid foundation.